klamma/ar-for-eu-book/_chapters/chapters/modeling.md

   You can experiment with some of them and see how the drawing pattern changes accordingly.
   It is also possible to manipulate the curve in the graph directly by its handling points.
   Since we want a circle with a well-defined rim, we can either take preset with the constant value (the last one on the right) or the circular shape (second one on the left).
-  The constant value gives a sharper rim but it also shows stepping artifacts since no blending is performed.
+  The constant value gives a sharper rim but it also shows stepping artefacts since no blending is performed.
-  The circular shape produces a relatively sharp rim but also blends the pixels at the borders to avoid stepping artifacts.
+  The circular shape produces a relatively sharp rim but also blends the pixels at the borders to avoid stepping artefacts.
   <br/>
 <figure>
     <img src="{{pathToRoot}}/assets/figures/modeling/TexturePaintingExercise/6Falloff.png" style="align:left; width: 40%; height: 40%; border: 15px solid;